swamp/swamp/crates/hir/README.md

 # swamp-hir

-HIR is Swamp’s High-level IR: it’s close to the language (ifs, fors, fields, indexing), but it’s flattened into simple, ordered variable assignments.
+HIR is Swamp’s High-level Intermediate Representation: it’s close to the language (ifs, fors, fields, indexing), but it’s flattened into simple, ordered variable assignments.
 Think of it as your source code after the sugar has been shaved off and the evaluation order nailed down.